open-contracting/deploy/docs/develop/update/network.rst

 .. note::

-   This step is required on Linode if *Auto-configure networking* was unchecked in :doc:`create_server`.
+   This step is required on Linode if *Auto-configure networking* was unchecked in :doc:`../../deploy/create_server`.

 systemd-networkd
 ~~~~~~~~~~~~~~~~